 modern white living room

-From April 2022, the energy price cap will rise by 54% so the cost of heating your home will increase.
-We understand how difficult these kinds of unprecedented price rises can be, so in this guide we’ll explore some ideas and new technologies that can help you reduce both your energy bills and carbon emissions.
+From January 1st, 2025, the energy price cap in the UK will rise and therefore, the cost of heating your home will increase.
+We understand how difficult these kinds of price rises can be, so in this guide we’ll explore how underfloor heating can reduce both your energy bills and carbon emissions.
 You’ll find out:

-• What the energy price cap changes mean for you
+• What price cap changes may mean for you

-• How underfloor heating can reduce your heating bills by 30%
+• How floor heating can also dramatically reduce your home’s carbon footprint

 How can I improve my home’s energy performance?

-A popular method to increase the energy-efficiency of homes is by installing good insulation.
-Making sure your home’s walls, floors, and loft are well insulated keeps the warmth produced by your heating system inside the space whilst keeping the cold air outside from coming in.
-Double and triple-glazed windows and draught proofing will also protect you and your family from cold outdoor temperatures.
+Installing good insulation is of paramount importance to conserve the energy it takes to warm your home.
+Making sure your walls, floors, and loft space are well insulated keeps the warmth produced by your heating system inside the space whilst keeping the cold air outside from coming in.
+Double and triple-glazed windows and draught proofing will also protect you and your family from colder external temperatures.

 What are some long-term things I can do to future-proof my home against rising prices?